-Welcome to the British Parrot Rescue and Welfare!
+British Parrot Rescue and Welfare

 Because all of the birds in the BPRW adoption program have experienced the loss of one or more homes, we believe that every adoption should represent the best possible match, and opportunity for a successful relationship.

 British Parrot Rescue and Welfare is based in the North of England and covers all areas of Scotland, England and Wales.

-Our rescue service was created to assist in the care of all types of parrots, and Parakeets, sometimes with the right advice or behavioural training, the rehoming of the bird has not been necessary.
+BPRW was created to assist in the care of all types of parrots, and Parakeets, sometimes with the right advice or behavioural training, the rehoming of the bird has not been necessary.

 However, it is a sad fact of life that circumstances can change and a home once suitable for a Parrot, is no longer suitable and you need to find a new home for your pet.
 In either case, please use the contact page and we will only be too happy to help and advise you.

-When a bird comes into our care it will be placed with one of our registered foster homes.
-Then the information received from the original owner, will help us to choose the ideal permanent home for your Parrots.
+Then together with the information received from the original owner, we will choose the ideal permanent home for your Parrots.
 All birds remain with BPRW for the rest of their lives.

 The mission of BPRW is to provide a safe haven for birds to stay until they can be adopted into new homes.
 The owners of these birds entrust them to our care to find and qualify new homes, or other appropriate placements for their companion birds.

-It is our experience that in some cases, the bird's best interests are served by continuing a home environment relationship, by having them be a member of a caring family rather than being placed in a rescue sanctuary, or outside aviary.
-These should be mainly reserved for Parent reared (Aviary birds).
+It is our experience that in some cases where birds only rely on their owners for companionship, the bird's best interests are served by continuing a home environment relationship, by having them be a member of a caring family rather than being placed in a rescue sanctuary, or outside aviary.
+And we believe these should be mainly reserved for Semitame or Parent reared (Aviary birds).